 In apportioning those costs, the Board will consider the interests of all impacted third parties under the Scheme to ensure that the apportionment of those costs is reasonable, given all the relevant circumstances and information available to the Board.

 3.5 Revised claims, fees and costs estimates

-During a Levy Period, the Board may re-estimate the costs to be incurred for running the Scheme within that period for any given Sub-Sector.
+During a Levy Period, the Board may determine a Revised Estimate of the costs to be incurred for running the Scheme within that period, for any given Sub-Sector.